“Life is really simple, but we insist on making it complicated.”

 The fun, excitement and joy in a relationship of any kind can often be greatly reduced by simple and common thought mistakes.

-Two such mistakes I have made a lot in the past are to try to read minds and to go full in with creating drama.
+Two such mistakes I've made too often in the past are to try to read minds and to go full in with creating drama.

 What to do instead: